in

-Diabetics are a group of people that do not get to enjoy the quality of life as much as they like, mainly because the food made these days is extremely unhealthy for them.
+Diabetics do not get to enjoy the quality of life as much as they like, mainly because the food made these days is highly unhealthy for them.

 However, that is not the case anymore as more and more advancements are being made in the food industry and restaurants are making food items that are very inclusive to the needs of patients with diabetes.